In this class, we’ll learn how to use the package

 To add the actual data points, you have to add another layer over the

 base layer.
-Functions that start with geom_
+Functions that start with geom_ are usually

 used to plot the data.